Dressing Gown & Robes for Men

 Robes in flannel, vicuna or toweling and housecoats in velveteen or wool were also available.

 Sometimes, dressing gowns were offered together with slippers.
-There was simply a robe choice for every man, ranging from $2 for a simple model to $90 for luxurious vicuna gowns.
+There was a robe choice for every man, ranging from $2 for a simple model to $90 for luxurious vicuna gowns.
 Most dressing gowns featured large notched lapels with cord trimmings on the edges, the pockets, and on the cuffs.
 All nice dressing gowns were referred to as lounging robes, while those in heavier cottons were identified as a bathrobe.

 In the mid 30s, beach robes gained quite a bit of popularity, especially in Palm Beach.
 At that time, buttoned dressing gowns were still the norm.
 However, slowly but surely, the wrap-around style gained momentum since it was very easy to adjust the robe to one’s individual figure.